What are the best things to do in Burlington, VT in winter?

 10. Explore Burlington Greenway from Waterfront Park To Grand Isle

-You can rent a bike and cycle it, or go for a run or just walk to appreciate the stunning views along the Greenway Bike Path.
+You can rent a bike and cycle it, go for a run, or just walk to appreciate the stunning views along the Greenway Bike Path.

 11. Attend a Winter Festival in Burlington

 Burlington has events happening year-round, and some of the best ones are in the winter.

 One of the most significant events is the Vermont Penguin Plunge.
 Participants raise money for the Special Olympics leading up to the event, and on the day of the Penguin Plunge, they run and plunge into Lake Champlain.
 It’s a great event to watch, participate in, and donate to.